-The REIT's trustees and management have agreed to concentrate BTB's activities in the acquisition and management of retail properties, more specifically in the office, industrial and retail sectors.
-BTB seeks accretive acquisitions in both primary and secondary markets that present opportunities with favorable returns.
-BTB initially focused on acquiring income-producing office, industrial and retail properties in the geographic market of Ontario and Québec, and thereby creating and enhancing a geographically diversified portfolio.
+The REIT's trustees and management have agreed to concentrate BTB's activities in the acquisition of industrial and regional office properties.
+BTB seeks accretive acquisitions in primary markets that present opportunities with favorable returns.
+BTB will focus on acquiring income-producing regional office and industrial properties in the geographic market of Ontario, Québec, Alberta and Saskatchewan, and thereby creating and enhancing a geographically diversified portfolio.